Assessment of the Examination

 In the early stages of the examination, only grades laudatur, cum laude approbatur, approbatur and improbatur were in use.
 Lubenter approbatur and magna cum laude approbatur were taken into use in 1970, and eximia cum laude approbatur in 1996.

-A failed grade in a compulsory test will chiefly prevent the candidate from passing the examination.
+A failed grade in a required test will chiefly prevent the candidate from passing the examination.
 However, in certain situations it is possible to receive compensation points from other tests and thus pass the Matriculation Examination.
+The candidate receives compensation points for each passed required test as follows:

 Re-assessment by means of a recheck